| | ROSE BOWL CLASSIC

 it's hard to go back home.

-As we continue our 3rd Decade of tournament productions, our Rose
+As we continue our4th Decade of tournament productions, our Rose Bowl

 bowlers from both community leagues resulting in an inclusive tournament